 E-learning – which is a major part of the growing EdTech industry – describes the process of learning by making the most of modern technology.
 That’s not to say traditional means of education are dying, but academic institutions and businesses have identified that we can achieve a lot more by utilising our tech.

 The fact is, most of us have smartphones and other internet-connected devices, and there are already a whole host of apps that aim to make learning easier and quicker.
 If you’re revising for an exam, you can access materials wherever you are.
-And if you want to learn a language, you can use online flashcards.
+And if you want to learn a language, you can use language learning apps and online flashcards.

 Through digital means, learning is on tap.
 It doesn’t take long to find out a fact, or to develop a specific skill.
 With this in mind, the way training organisations and educators create courses is also dramatically changing.
 In this article, we’re looking at the best e-learning authoring tools available right now.